Support Policies for RHEL High Availability Clusters - sbd and fence_sbd

 RHEL 6 with QDisk: RHEL 6 clusters utilizing QDisk are not compatible with or supported with sbd

-The sole exception is SAP Hana on Azure (Large Instances).
-These are not cloud VMs but rather bare-metal systems managed through the Azure interface.
+SAP Hana on Azure (Large Instances) are not cloud VMs but rather bare-metal systems managed through the Azure interface.
 For sbd to be supported on this platform, an IPMI watchdog must be configured and enabled on each system as documented in the the Configure Watchdog section of the Microsoft documentation.
-See also:
+For more information then see: Azure Large Instances high availability for SAP on RHEL.

 Comments